MPI-Dortmund/tomotwin-cryoet/docs/tutorials/tut02_cluster.rst

     If you encounter an out of memory error here, you may need to reduce the :guilabel:`fit_sample_size` and/or :guilabel:`chunk_size` values (default 400,000).

-Additionally, we will generate a mask of the embeddings to allow us to track which UMAP values correspond to which points in the tomogram.
-To generate this mask:
+Additionally, it generated a mask (`tomo_embeddings_label_mask.mrci`) of the embeddings to allow us to track which UMAP values correspond to which points in the tomogram.

-.. prompt:: bash $

-    tomotwin_tools.py embedding_mask -i out/embed/tomo/tomo_embeddings.temb -o out/clustering/

 4. Load data for clustering in Napari
 ^^^^^^^^^^^^^^^^^^^^^^^^